lukeromburgh/invoiceGenerator/README.md

 <h3>Structure</h3>
 <p>
-  The website structure includes a homepage, invoicing page, and a contact page, all linked by a sticky navigation bar.
+  The website structure includes a homepage, an invoicing page, and a pricing page, all linked by a sticky navigation bar.
 </p>